tomasperezv/multi-websocket/README.md

 `MultiWebsocket.Client` exposes an interface based on `Promise` in order to ease code readability and maintainability.

+On events of connection lost the `MultiWebsocket` object is able to recover and retry to the Websocket Gateway.

 ## Example

 An example project is located at the `example` folder: